santluan/scraping_linkedin_jobs/README.md

-# dash_linkedin_jobs
+# Scrapping Linkedin Jobs
-Project to scrape and analyse Linkedin Jobs
+Project to scrape and analyse Linkedin Jobs using Streamlit library